Vancouver Titans

-The Vancouver Titans are a professional Overwatch esports team based in Vancouver, British Columbia, Canada.
-The Titans compete in the Overwatch League (OWL) as a member of the league's West region.
+The Vancouver Titans were a professional Overwatch esports team based in Vancouver, British Columbia, Canada.
+The Titans competed in the now defunct Overwatch League (OWL) as a member of the league's West region.
 Founded in 2018, the Vancouver Titans began play as one of eight expansion teams in 2019 and is one of two professional Overwatch teams in Canada (the other, Toronto Defiant).
 The team is owned by Canucks Sports & Entertainment, owners of the Vancouver Canucks of the National Hockey League (NHL) and the Vancouver Warriors of the National Lacrosse League (NLL).

 For their inaugural season, the Titans signed a roster consisting of mostly members from Korean Overwatch Contenders team RunAway.
 In their first year, they reached all three of the stage playoffs, made two stage final appearances, won one stage title, finished at the top of the regular season standings, and reached the 2019 Grand Finals, where they ultimately lost to the San Francisco Shock.
 However, conflicts between players and management resulted in the Titans organization parting ways with their entire roster at the beginning of the 2020 season.
 Since then, the Titans have failed to reach any playoffs and had their worst season in 2021, ending it with a 1–15 regular season record.